qgroom/ias-dwc-proposal/proposal.md

 ### Suggested controlled vocabulary

 We suggest changing the documentation to suggest a controlled vocabulary in line with the [IUCN definitions](http://www.iucnredlist.org/technical-documents/red-list-training/iucnspatialresources) (accessed 24 Apr 2016).
+However, we have retained the term absent from the original terms for back compatibility.

 [presence vocabulary](vocabulary/presence.tsv)